nf-core/methylseq/docs/installation.md

 ```

 ### Reference Genomes
-The NGI-MethylSeq pipeline needs a reference genome for read alignment.
+The nf-core/MethylSeq pipeline needs a reference genome for read alignment.
 Support for many common genomes is built in if running on UPPMAX or AWS, by using [illumina iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).

 If you don't want to use the illumina iGenomes you can supply either a Bismark reference or a FASTA file.
 If a Bismark reference is specified, the pipeline won't have to generate it and will be finished quite a bit faster.
 If a FASTA file is supplied then the Bismark reference will be built when the pipeline starts.
 Use the command line option `--saveReference` to keep the generated references so that they can be added to your config and used again in the future.
 Use  `--bismark_index` or `--fasta` to specify the paths to the reference.